ORPHANS & WIDOWS

 When the breadwinner of a family dies, the emotional loss is devastating.
 But the loss of financial stability in such a tough environment can have the most devastating and life-changing impact of all.
 When the options are to eat or not to eat, people are forced to make choices that most people in the West cannot even begin to imagine being faced with.

-In the current crisis in our biggest priority is to provide food and other essential items to orphans and widows and the most vulnerable people in the countries we are working in in the Middle East.
+In the current crisis in our biggest priority is to provide food, water and other essential items to orphans and widows and the most vulnerable people in the countries we are working in in the Middle East.
+Our teams on the ground will respond to the needs of each family on an individual basis, asking them what they need help with and responding to these needs.

 HOW YOU CAN HELP

 If we make a commitment to support the most vulnerable people, we need to be able to commit to helping them regularly.
-For this reason we would ask you to sponsor a widow or child with food and essentials as a regular giving commitment each month by standing order or direct debit using the form below.
+For this reason we would ask you to support a widow or child with food and essentials as a regular giving commitment each month by standing order or direct debit using the form below.
+The needs of each family are different, so we haven't specified an amount per child or per family.
+However, it costs approximately £30-35 to buy adequate food for one child each month.
+For babies that have lost their mother or if their mother cannot feed them, baby milk is expensive and it can cost around £15 per tin of formula which lasts a few days depending on the baby.